parsleyhealth/recruiting/backend-engineer/README.md

-# Medical Database API

-### Overview

-In this task you'll be creating a simple web service to present a database-driven API which writes and reads simple patient objects.
+# Backend Engineer Challenge

+## Goal

+The goal of this exercise is to see how you might approach a typical backend data application.

+## Prompt: Patient Data API

+You are asked to create a reliable API based on an existing patient data set.
+The API should support standard CRUD behaviors, along with tests to ensure they are all functioning properly.

 > If you have any questions email me at michael@parsleyhealth.com.

-### Components
+### Tasks

-1.  **Containers**: Please use a tool like `Docker` (with `Docker Compose`), `Kubernetes` or `Apache Mesos` to structure your database and application containers so that I can easily launch this service.

-2.  **Database**: Use whatever database you find easiest, and most convenient.
-    `PostgreSQL`, `MongoDB` and `MariaDB` are all great possibilities.
+1. Create a basic API that supports the following methods:

+    * Listing patient records with pagination support.
+    * Reading records using an id.
+    * Updating records.
+    * Deleting existing records.
+    * Creating new records.

+2. Make you API run in a container of some sort. `Docker` would be the obvious choice, but if you're a big `Vagrant` fan go for it.

+3. Write a suite of tests that verify that the following:

+    * A paginated list, sorted lexically by last_name, ascending, limited to 10 results per page, should return row id `mxvv62yn` as the first result of the second page.
+    * Reads a correct record when supplied with an id.
+    * Successfully updates an existing record, changing the email address, dob and age with valid values.
+    * Fail to update an existing record with an invalid dob, `BADDATE`.
+    * Deleting an existing record works.
+    * Creating a new record works.

+## Fixtures

+See the files in this folder for your initial data set:

+* An SQLite database `database.db` with a `person` table,
+* and a `person.csv` file with the same data as the person table.

+## Consider

-3.  **Application**: Write your API handlers using whatever web framework and language you are most comfortable with. `Express / Node.js`, `Play / Java`, `Flask / Python` are some common and popular web frameworks.
+* **Application**: Write your API handlers using whatever language and web framework you are most comfortable with. `Express / Node.js`, `Play / Java`, `Flask / Python` are some common and popular web frameworks.
 While REST APIs are the most common, feel free to use GraphQL, Falcor, or another interface if you prefer it.

-### Requirements

-1.  **CRUD**: Allow basic CRUD operations on a simple object.

-2.  **List**: Allow listing of objects.

-3.  **Validation**: Perform validation on incoming create or update requests to insure all fields get the correct data type.
-Throw an error if an invalid value is provided.

-### Fixtures

-[Here is a sample / shape of the object](fixtures.md) you should be working with.
-It describes a simple patient.
+* **Database**: Along with the SQLite database a CSV of the data is also provided.
+If you prefer to use another database you are welcome to, however the database should likewise run in a container, so consider using `Docker Compose` or a similar tool.

-### Time limits
+## Time limit

-Please spend **no more than 3-hours** on this test.
-If you can't make it perfect in that time, don't worry, just send me what you've accomplished.

-Please turn in your results within **72-hours** of the prompt being given.
-If that falls during the weekend, then please turn it in by Monday.

-> Extensions are available, just ask!

-### Evaluation & priorities

-Within your brief **3 hour time limit** I hope you'll prioritize the following, in this order.
-Consider this an iterative process — get it working on sound principles first, then refine and polish as time allows.

-1. Make it work!
-2. Clean and clear code (hopefully you didn't sacrifice this to make it work)
-3. Project organization
-4. Planning: tools used, implementation strategy
-5. Code quality details
-    * Type, variable, property checking
-    * Failing fast, for better debugging
-6. Extra polish, concern and care will be noticed

-Less important details:

-* The language or framework you use.
-Please use whatever you are most comfortable with to finish this.

-* Tests are great, but only if you have time.

-### Delivery of project
+Please limit yourself to 4 hours for this project.

+## Wrap up

-* Please place your finished source code on GitHub
+* Please place your finished source code on GitHub[*]
-* Email me the repository URL and application URL
+* Email me the repository URL at michael@parsleyhealth.com
+* We will then schedule a short wrap up call to go over your results and the thought and planning you applied to this project.

-> If for some reason you would rather not have your code or application out in
+> [*] If for some reason you would rather not have your code or application out
-> the open, please send me a zip file of the source code and instructions on to
+> in the open, please send me a zip file of the source code and instructions on
-> launch and view the finished application.
+> to launch and view the finished application.

-### Wrap up

-When you've finished the test let me know by email: michael@parsleyhealth.com

-We will then schedule a short wrap up call to go over your results and the thinking you applied to this project.

-### Hints

-* Be efficient!
-Please don’t reinvent the wheel, use boilerplates or starter projects when they speed up your process and get you to your end goal faster.